Quick Start Guides

 The Receiver has a range of optional settings that affect how it operates and the preferred behaviour when scanning and selecting available broadcasts.

-To configure these settings the Receiver must be in a compatible Auri D4 or D16 Docking Station and connected to the Auri Manager software.
+To configure these settings the Receiver must either be in a compatible Auri D4 or D16 Docking Station and connected to the Auri Manager software, or they can be configured via the RX1 Menu.

-Enabled (default) – will only show broadcasts from Auri Transmitters in the list, regardless of other settings.
+Enabled (default) – will only scan for broadcasts from Auri Transmitters and display them in the broadcast list, regardless of other settings.

-Enabled – the Receiver will only display and connect to broadcasts which have been pre-programmed into its library via the Docking Station.
+Enabled – the Receiver will only display and connect to broadcasts which have been pre-programmed into its library via the Docking Station and Auri Manager

 Disabled (default) – the Receiver will list any broadcasts within range which match other criteria.

-Disabled (default) – the scan button can be used as normal to find and connect to alternative broadcasts.
-When turning on the Receiver will scan and connect to channels based on the state of the other connection options.
+Disabled (default)—The scan button can be used as normal to find and connect to alternative broadcasts.
+When the Receiver is turned on, it will scan and connect to broadcasts based on the state of the other connection options.

 Off – when the Receiver is turned on it will scan and present a list of available broadcasts for the user to select from.

-Strongest Broadcast – when powering on, if Channel Lock is disabled, this will cause the Receiver to automatically connect to the strongest available broadcast.
+Strongest Broadcast – when powering on, this will cause the Receiver to automatically connect to the strongest available broadcast.

-Previous Broadcast – when powering on the Receiver will try to connect to the broadcast it was connected to prior to being turned off.
-If it cannot find that broadcast it will keep scanning for it until the Auto Off time expires or the user scans and selects an alternative broadcast.
+Previous Broadcast (default)– when powering on the Receiver will try to connect to the broadcast it was connected to prior to being turned off.
+If it cannot find that broadcast, it will keep scanning for it until the Auto Off time expires or the user scans and selects an alternative broadcast.

 Enabled (default) – the Receiver will automatically turn off and charge when power is applied via the Docking Station or USB-C and automatically turn on when power is removed.